 These are the small businesses explicitly established by a single owner.
 Usually, it sells essential commodities that are necessary for daily needs like noodles, sugar, coffee, rice, junk foods, shampoo, vinegar, etc.

-How to Start Sari-sari Store in the Philippines
+Procedures to Start a small business in the Philippines

 Tip # 1: Get a Business Permit.

 As your business is growing, make sure to register your store in your municipality or city.
 If you register your business will avoid you in the future during the tax mapping.
-You might be asking as to how much business permit for sari-sari store in the Philippines?
+You might be asking as to how many business permits for the sari-sari store in the Philippines?
 Well, it depends on your business location.
-Processing fee might be 200 pesos for Barangay, 500 pesos for City and Municipality, 1,000 for Regional and lastly, 2,000 pesos for National.
+The processing fee might be 200 pesos for Barangay, 500 pesos for City and Municipality, 1,000 for Regional, and lastly, 2,000 pesos for National.

 Aside from the processing fee, you will also pay for documentary stamps and other processing fees.
 How can you register your sari-sari store in the Department of Trade and Industry (DTI)?

 - Make sure your business name processed has no conflict.
-Check your business name in DTI home page.
+Check your business name on the DTI home page.

 - Submit the online application form.
 Submit at least three (3) business names to have other choices in case your first business name is invalid.